 Windows and apps are restored in the same order you originally opened them, and are set up exactly the way they were saved (such as if they were always on top, dimmed, transparent, etc).
-You can create a PC state snapshot at any time by holding down all four [Ctrl] and [Shift] keys together (like a "freeze" cartridge on Commodore 64 computers), or by a custom hotkey, or by clicking the camera button in the States tab (item E in Figure 1).
+You can create a PC state snapshot at any time by holding down all four [Ctrl] and [Shift] keys together (if enabled in Settings), or by a custom hotkey, or by clicking the camera button in the States tab (item E in Figure 1).
 Restoring a PC state is done in various ways such as from the "States" tab itelf, or from different hotkeys for different states, from a system tray selection, on a schedule, and so on.

 ![]() |